-A career as an esthetician is all about beautiful skin.
-Estheticians work with various techniques to improve and maintain healthy skin, from skincare processes such as facials or peels to makeup application and product advice.
+A career as an esthetician is all about maintaining beautiful skin at any age.
+Estheticians work with various techniques and products to improve and maintain healthy skin, from skin care treatments such as facials or peels to makeup application and product advice.

-This can be a highly rewarding career, whether you’re pampering clients and boosting confidence in a regular spa, or offering life-changing treatments to patients with skin conditions, cancer sufferers or burns victims in a medical spa or dermatology clinic.
+Working in skincare can be an enriching career, whether you’re pampering clients and helping to boost confidence in a spa, or offering effective treatments to patients with skin conditions in a medical setting.

-The esthetician focuses on the outer layer of skin, applying minimally invasive treatments, from facial massage to chemical peels or laser treatments.
-They also offer hair removal processes such as waxing, tweezing and threading.
-Some estheticians specialize in makeup application, including eyelash tinting and permanent makeup.
+Estheticians focus on the outer layer of skin, applying minimally invasive treatments, including facial massage, chemical peels, laser treatments, etc. Some estheticians specialize in makeup application, including eyelash tinting and permanent makeup.
 Additional services such as facial massage or aromatherapy may be part of an esthetician’s work.

 There’s a range of possible job options open to you when you train as an esthetician.
 You may find work in a salon or spa, in a holiday resort, on cruise ships, or train for a position in a medical environment.
 There are also opportunities to work with makeup companies, or in a product sales role.

-The career outlook for estheticians is good – the salon industry is predicted to grow over the next decade, with beauty jobs of all kinds increasing by 14% by 2020.
+The career outlook for estheticians is good.
+The salon industry is predicted to grow over the next decade, with beauty jobs of all kinds increasing by 2030.

 Make it Happen

-To work as an esthetician in the United States, you must be licensed, which means gaining an Esthetician qualification from a beauty school.
-An Esthetician qualification will involve training in skincare techniques, from both an aesthetic and scientific angle, and makeup application.
-Processes such as self-tanning, body polishing, facial massage and hair removal will be taught, and you are likely to experience a mix of written and practical work.
+To work as an esthetician in the United States, you must be licensed, which means gaining an Esthetician license from a beauty school.
+An Esthetician licensure/license will involve training in skincare techniques with a curriculum based on scientific studies.
+Students will learn body polishing, facial massage, hair removal, and a combination of written and practical applications.

 Skills & Attributes